orhun/kermit/README.md

 ## Customization

 ### Config

 `k3rmit` looks for configuration file in `~/.config/k3rmit.conf`
 The default configuration file is available [here](https://github.com/KeyLo99/k3rmit/blob/master/.config/k3rmit.conf).
 Most of the settings can be changed via the config file including font, opacity and colors.

-### Padding

-In order to change the padding of the terminal, create `~/.config/gtk-3.0/gtk.css` if does not exist and specify the values there.
+In order to change the padding of the terminal, create `~/.config/gtk-3.0/gtk.css` if does not exist and specify the values there and restart the terminal.

 ```
 VteTerminal,